 At Salesforce, we’re committed to making a meaningful impact in our communities and are always looking for ways to partner with like-minded organizations.
 We recognize that together we can accomplish so much more and continue to work to create a more fair and equitable world.
 These partnerships build on one another and grow, gathering momentum by inspiring change in organizations around the globe.
 When we first met Mike Hess, founder and executive director of the Blind Institute of Technology (BIT), we knew we found such a partner.

 Hess founded BIT after a 20-year tech career, hoping to help increase employment for the blind and vision-impaired (BVI) community.
-We’ve worked with his team for nearly two years training members of the BVI community to become Salesforce admins, so they can skill up for successful careers and carry forward our commitment to the community
+We’ve worked with his team for nearly two years training members of the BVI community to become Salesforce admins, so they can skill up for successful careers and carry forward our commitment to professionals living with disabilities.

 BIT was already making inroads in the BVI community by helping people gain the skills they needed to become Salesforce admins.
 Our Office of Accessibility was thrilled to partner with the organization to help the BVI community skill up and make an impact.
 As graduates of BIT’s Salesforce Admin Certification Prep course started gaining real-world experience, we saw an opportunity to connect them with non-profits to put their skills to the test.
 It was a win-win: the admins could put what they learned into practice, and local organizations benefited from their expertise.